arscan/encom-boardroom/README.md

 =================

-This is an HTML5 recreation (tribute?) of the [Boardroom Scene](http://work.gmunk.com/TRON-Board-Room) in Disney's [Tron: Legacy](http://www.imdb.com/title/tt1104001/).
+This is an HTML5 recreation (tribute?) of the [Boardroom Scene](http://work.gmunk.com/TRON-Board-Room) in Disney's [Tron: Legacy](http://www.imdb.com/tible/tt1104001/).
 It currently displays realtime(ish) data from Github and Wikipedia.
+View it in action at http://www.robscanlon.com/encom-boardroom

 ### Motivation